ArcanaFramework/arcana/docs/source/index.rst

 designed to efficiently handle the requirements typical of neuroimaging workflows (i.e. manipulation of file-based images by various third-party tools).
 However, at its core, Arcana is a general framework, which could be applied to datasets from any field.
+If you do end up using Arcana for in different domain please post an issue on the `issue tracker <https://github.com/Australian-Imaging-Service/arcana/issues>`_ to let us know!

 .. toctree::
    :maxdepth: 2